groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/_index.en.md

       # more_feature_loop
       - title: "Easily Configure & Apply eSignatures"
         content: |
           GroupDocs.Signature for Java API enables to configure and add eSignatures to supported document formats.
-Following is a code example that shows how simple it is to apply a text signature to a PDF file:‎
+Following is a code example that shows how simple it is to apply a text signature to a PDF file:

           ```java
           Signature signature = new Signature("sample.pdf");